tumult/hype-wordpress-plugin/readme.txt

   - `height="400px"`: Sets the height of the animation to 400 pixels.
   - `responsive="1"`: Enables responsive scaling of the animation to fit its container.
   - `auto_height="true"`: Automatically adjusts the height based on the content's aspect ratio.
+  - `min_height="480px"`: Ensures the container keeps at least the specified minimum height when using responsive layouts.
   - `embedmode="iframe"`: Embeds the animation in an iframe element.

 Examples:

 ```
-[hypeanimations_anim id="10"] // this uses the values present in the Hype embed.
+[hypeanimations_anim id="10"] // uses the defaults captured from the Hype export and admin dashboard settings.
 [hypeanimations_anim id="10" width="100%" height="300px"]
 [hypeanimations_anim id="10" embedmode="iframe"] // wraps the entire document and all HTML in an iframe.
 Useful if you require code in the 'head' html.
 ```